precap/dcc-ex.github.io/docs/reference/software/withrottle-vs-native-commands.rst

 The **WiThrottle Protocol** is adequate for running trains, throwing turnouts/points and selecting Routes.

-What the **WiThrottle Protocol** can't do is CV programming, Track Manager changes, and system configuration.
+What the **WiThrottle Protocol** can't do is *CV programming*, *Track Manager changes*, and *system configuration*.

 The **DCC-EX Native Commands** can do these and more.

 So if you have the option to use a controller that uses the **DCC-EX Native Commands** it is worthwhile doing so.
-However if you can't, use a controller with support for the **DCC-EX Native Commands**, then the **WiThrottle protocol** is just fine for running the average layout.
+However if you can't then the **WiThrottle protocol** is just fine for running the average layout.

 You can refer the :ref:`throttle/controller table <throttles/index:table - throttles by technology>` to see which controllers support **DCC-EX Native Commands**.